OpenResearchInstitute/documents/Engineering/Uplink Modem/Simulator/README.md

 The baseline Phase 4 voice uplink is a bunch of M17 channels.
 In order to enable testing of a multichannel receiver implementation, we're working on building an offline simulator that generates a massively multichannel uplink.
 Here's what we've made so far.

 [m17-upsim-1-stream.grc](m17-upsim-1-stream.grc) is a GNU Radio flowgraph that transmits a single M17 stream, taken from a symbol stream file created by `m17-mod -b` from the [m17-cxx-demod](https://github.com/mobilinkd/m17-cxx-demod) reference implementation.
 This is identical to what we demonstrated at a PARC/IEEE meeting on May 4, 2022.
-The audio source is an episode of [Amateur Radi Newsline](https://www.arnewsline.org).
+The audio source is an episode of [Amateur Radio Newsline](https://www.arnewsline.org).

 [m17-upsim-3-identical-streams.grc](m17-upsim-3-identical-streams.grc) is a GNU Radio flowgraph that transmits a single M17 stream, taken from a premodulated stream file created by `m17-mod` without the `-b` flag, on three adjacent channels, using the *Frequency Shift* block.
 The audio source is a story taken from [Librivox](https://librivox.org), an archive of free public domain audiobooks.